 Later on, because the auditorium floor had started to subside and the rear wall of the auditorium started to lean out, the timber auditorium floor was removed, a concrete slab laid and full raked/tiered flooring installed.
 Proper theatre seating from Brighton’s Dendy Cinema was unbolted, transported to Shirley Burke and installed by theatre company members.

-Over the fifty years since our first production at the Shirley Burke Theatre, Mordialloc Theatre Company has presented more than 240 diverse productions, not only to people from the City of Kingston but also to people from all over Melbourne and further.
-Averaging 1400 people per production, that equates to more than 336,000 “bums on seats” over the 50 years since our first SBT production.
+During the more than fifty years since our first production at the Shirley Burke Theatre, Mordialloc Theatre Company has presented almost 300 diverse productions, not only to people from the City of Kingston but also to people from all over Melbourne and further.
+Averaging 1200 people per production, that equates to more than 360,000 “bums on seats” since our first SBT production.

 As the Shirley Burke’s major user, MTC has provided an artistic and social outlet not only to many actors and directors, but also to handyman/set builders, technicians, costumiers, painters, ushers, coffee makers, etc, all of whom have volunteered their time to be part of a successful not-for-profit community theatre company.